 • Client Satisfaction Rating (Out of 5): Gauges overall quality

-SOC2Auditors.org aggregates verified data on 90+ firms, spotlighting both Type 1 and Type 2 strengths, pricing and responsiveness.
+SOC2Auditors.org aggregates verified data across our directory, spotlighting both Type 1 and Type 2 strengths, pricing and responsiveness.
 This transparency lets you weigh Big Four options against niche specialists without guesswork.

 Next Steps